 A very specific massage technique called transverse fibre friction developed by Dr James Cyriax has been shown to stimulate fibroblast and collagen production as well as breaking down scar tissue and aligning fibres.

 What is a shoulder impingement?

 As the muscles around the shoulder become tight and tense the shoulder joint can become restricted and compressed.
-Movement then becomes impaired, leaving underlying sensitive structures like tendons vulnerable to getting pinched or compressed, especially when we lift our arm up in front of us or out to the side.
-This is known as shoulder impingement.
+Movement becomes impaired, leaving underlying sensitive structures like tendons vulnerable to getting pinched or compressed, especially when we lift our arm up in front of us or out to the side.
+This is called shoulder impingement.

 Shoulder impingement syndrome is often a precursor to bursitis, tendinopathy and rotator cuff injury.